IanFinlayson/exploring-cs/chapter09.md

 ------------------------------------------------------------------------

-We\'ve seen one way to read in a list in Python, using the `split` method.
+We've seen one way to read in a list in Python, using the `split` method.
 Here we ask the user to enter all the values on one line, with some separator like a space or comma.
 This works well sometimes, but there are some downsides.
-One is that it reads it all in as strings, and another is that it might be inconvenient if there\'s a lot of items to read.
+One is that it reads it all in as strings, and another is that it might be inconvenient if there's a lot of items to read.

 Another way to input a list from the user is to read in each value